dogukankaratas/SeisKit/README.md

 # openseiskit

-SeisKit is an open-source project to create free and accesible applications for earthquake and structural engineering.
+openseiskit is an open-source project to create free and accesible applications for earthquake and structural engineering.